zorkian/cascade/README.md

 are running monkey instances" is a set.

 Redis also has robust replication built-in, so master/slave is easy to set up and works well.
-Prodstate extends this concept into, perhaps, a way that the Redis authors didn't intend: a giant tree of thousands of instances replicating the same set of data.
+Cascade extends this concept into, perhaps, a way that the Redis authors didn't intend: a giant tree of thousands of instances replicating the same set of data.

 ### Todo

-* Implement a Nagios plugin that can run on each machine and monitor prodstate correctly.
+* Implement a Nagios plugin that can run on each machine and monitor Cascade correctly.

 ### Known Bugs